‘Flying taxi’ startup Volocopter picks up another $241M, says service is now two years out – TechCrunch

-In a year where mass transit on airplanes, trains and buses has had lower traveler numbers in the wake of the Covid-19 pandemic, one of the startups hoping to pioneer a totally new approach to getting individuals from A to B — flying taxis — has raised some significant funding.
+In a year where mass transit on airplanes, trains and buses has had lower traveler numbers in the wake of the COVID-19 pandemic, one of the startups hoping to pioneer a totally new approach to getting individuals from A to B — flying taxis — has raised some significant funding.

 Volocopter, a startup out of southern Germany (Bruchsal, specifically) that has been building and testing electric VTOL (vertical take-off and landing) aircraft, has picked up €200 million (about $241 million) in a Series D round of funding.
 Alongside its aircraft, Volocopter has also been building a business case in which its vessels will be used in a taxi-style fleet in urban areas.
 CEO Florian Reuter tells us that live services are now two years out for the two vehicle models it has been developing.

 “We are actually expecting to certify our VoloCity in around two years and start commercial air taxi operations right after,” he said.
-“Paris and Singapore are in pole position [as the first cities], where Paris wants to get have electric air taxis established for the 2024 Olympics.
+“Paris and Singapore are in pole position [as the first cities], where Paris wants to have electric air taxis established for the 2024 Olympics.
 With our VoloDrone we expect first commercial flights even earlier than with our VoloCity.”

-To date, Volocopter has shown off its craft in flights in Helsinki, Stuttgart, Dubai, and over Singapore’s Marina Bay.
-In addition to Europe and Asia, it also wants to launch services in the U.S..
+To date, Volocopter has shown off its craft in flights in Helsinki, Stuttgart, Dubai and over Singapore’s Marina Bay.
+In addition to Europe and Asia, it also wants to launch services in the U.S.

 For some context, this is basically on track with what the company had previously projected: in 2019 — when Volocopter raised an initial $55 million in funding for its Series C (finally closed out at €87 million, around $94 million) — the company said it was three years away from service.

-This latest (oversubscribed) Series D includes investments from a mix of financial and strategic backers.
-Funds managed by BlackRock; global infrastructure company Atlantia S.p.A.; Avala Capital; automotive parts behemoth Continental AG; Japan’s NTT via its venture capital arm; Tokyo Century, a Japanese leasing company; multiple family offices are all new investors, among others.
-Volocopter also said that all of its existing investors — that list includes Geely, Daimler, DB Schenker, Intel Capital, btov Partners, Team Europe, and Klocke Holding and more — also contributed to the round.
+This latest (oversubscribed) Series D includes new investments from a mix of financial and strategic backers.
+Funds managed by BlackRock; global infrastructure company Atlantia SpA.; Avala Capital; automotive parts behemoth Continental AG; Japan’s NTT via its venture capital arm; Tokyo Century, a Japanese leasing company; and multiple family offices, among others.
+Volocopter also said that all of its existing investors — that list includes Geely, Daimler, DB Schenker, Intel Capital, btov Partners, Team Europe and Klocke Holding and more — also contributed to the round.

-If that sounds like a big list, it’s somewhat intentional, as the task of what Volocopter is complex and requires a wide ecosystem of other players, said Rene Griemens, the company’s CFO.
+If that sounds like a big list, it’s somewhat intentional, as the task of what Volocopter is attempting is complex and requires a wide ecosystem of other players, said Rene Griemens, the company’s CFO.

 “Getting urban air mobility off the ground requires a full ecosystem that we are developing right now.
 Many of our strategic partners will support us on different aspects of the supply chain, scaling components, entering markets, improving operations amongst others.
-Most of them know certain aspects of our business model really well (eg. Japan Airlines for aviation, Atlantia for infrastructure),” he said.
+Most of them know certain aspects of our business model really well (e.g. Japan Airlines for aviation, Atlantia for infrastructure),” he said.
 “Their investment is a reflection of their excitement about Volocopter as a leader in building the entire ecosystem of UAM, thereby giving credibility and comfort for purely financial investors.”

 He added that many of these companies have a very “hands-on partnership” with Volocopter.
 “DB Schenker, for example, is rolling out leading-edge heavily-load electric logistics drones together with us around the globe.”